IDAES/idaes-pse/docs/technical_specs/core/util/scaling.rst

 -------
 Creating well scaled models is important for increasing the efficiency and reliability of solvers.
-Since the standard units for IDAES are SI, oftentimes variables and constraints are considered badly scaled (values less than :math:`10^{-3}` and greater than :math:`10^3`).
+Since the standard units for IDAES are SI, oftentimes variables and constraints are considered badly scaled.

 Scaling factors can be specified for any variable or constraint.
 Pyomo and many solvers support the ``scaling_factor`` suffix.
 To eliminate the possibility of defining conflicting scaling factors in various places in the model, the IDAES standard is to define the ``scaling_factor`` suffixes in the same block as the variable or constraint that they are scaling.
 This ensures that each scale factor is defined in only one place, and is organized based on the model block structure.